dmostowfi/dmostowfi/README.md

 Why am I here?
 A brief, yet extremely common, interaction for the tech world pretty much sums it up...

 While working as a product manager, I vividly recall one instance where I thought I had come up with an "easy" solution to an unmet user need, until my eng counterpart gave me a timeline far longer than I expected (sounds familiar yet?).
 "How is that possible!?", I thought.
-But the truth is (time to be vulnerable), I had no. clue. about the complexity of what I was asking.
+But the truth is (time to be vulnerable), I. had. no. clue. about the complexity of what I was asking.

 The experience, which left me feeling in the dark, motivated me to enroll in undergraduate computer science classes through Northwestern's McCormick School of Engineering, on top of the 2 master's degrees I was already pursuing.
 What started as a desire to speak engineering language turned into a real passion to own the full product lifecycle.